rodskey856/create-azure-vm/README.md

 <img src="https://i.imgur.com/7YL2c9Z.png"/>
 </p>
 <p>
 Step 1: First, I logged into my Azure portal account.
 I then searched for virtual machines in the search bar in the Azure portal.
 Clicked on Virtual Machines and then clicked on "Create New Virtual Machines".
+The Resource Group was created on its own while going trhough this process.
 </p>
 <br />